-By now, most people have probably heard about the increasing amount of Coronavirus (COVID-19 or Novel Coronavirus) cases globally, domestically and, yes, even a very small number of cases locally, in the greater Los Angeles area.
+By now, everyone is aware of the increasing number of Coronavirus (COVID-19 or Novel Coronavirus) cases globally, domestically, and even in the greater Los Angeles area.

 Inspire Malibu has put into place all measures to prevent the spread of Coronavirus at our facility recommended by the Centers for Disease Control and Prevention (CDC), as well as the L.A.
 County Department of Health.